Jim McKenna (politician)

 James "Jim" McKenna is a Canadian politician from Newfoundland and Labrador.
 He was elected to the Newfoundland and Labrador House of Assembly for the Progressive Conservative Party in the 2024 Fogo Island-Cape Freels provincial by-election.

 At the time of his by-election victory, he worked at the Canadian Coast Guard.
 He is also a former businessman and previously worked in the Alberta oil sands.

 McKenna was re-elected in the 2025 Newfoundland and Labrador general election.

+On September 17, 2026, McKenna voted to approve the Churchill Falls Definitive Cooperation and Implementation Agreement (DCIA) in the House of Assembly along with the PC caucus.